miayam/learn-css/001 Box Model/README.md

 ```

-Intinsic sizing is when you let the browser decide the right sizing for you based on your
+**Intinsic sizing** is when you let the browser decide the right sizing for you based on your
 content.
 The element will contract or expand as the content's size changed.
 It will not
 overflow.

-All boxes consist of content box, padding box, border box, and margin box.
+A block element consists of content box, padding box, border box, and margin box.
 Those 4 types of boxes make up
 an element on the page.

 Content box is like an artwork.